fkoehler42/rainfall/level9/walkthrough.md

 ```

 Here we have a double dereferencement of `eax`.
 With `"A" * 112` as argument it obviously segfault.
 Here is why: we
-allready know that if teh argument is bigger than 108 bytes, then it segfaults.
+already know that if the argument is bigger than 108 bytes, then it segfaults.
 After the 108th bytes `memcpy` seems to
 copy an address where we shouldn't have access.
 Since `0x08048682 <+142>:   mov    edx,DWORD PTR [eax]` try to put the
 content pointed by `eax` into `edx` it will segfault because this address is now `0x41414141`.